Williamyan123/Res_Sus_Gene2Vec/README.md

 # Res_Sus_Gene2Vec
-A machine learning model to create distributed representations of genes that contains information about its potential function in cell survival
+A machine learning model that generates distributed representations of genes that contains information about its potential function in cell survival